jamiekeefer/test-repo/README.md

 # test-repo

-I chaged this readme as an example, and will detail these changes below.
+I changed this readme as an example, and will detail these changes below.